Using AWS to ingest and analyze data from an IoT device: a simple example with Aurora and Athena

 In this brief article, we would like to present a very simple real-world application we developed as a proof of concept demonstration to show the data ingestion and analysis pipeline in AWS and IoT events and conferences.

-We customized an existing Nespresso coffee machine to take photos of people making coffees using custom electronics, a Raspberry Pi Zero and a micro camera.
-The image is immediately uploaded to S3 and an AWS Lambda triggered by the upload analyzes the image using Amazon Rekognition.
-After the analysis of the image is complete, if the image contains the face of a person, a record is written by the Lambda function in an Aurora MySQL serverless together with metadata output from the Rekognition ML algorithm: does the person have eyeglass? beard? mustaches? is she/he smiling?
+We customized an existing Nespresso coffee machine to take photos of people making coffees using custom electronics, a Raspberry Pi Zero, and a micro camera.
+The image is immediately uploaded to Amazon S3 and an AWS Lambda triggered by the upload analyzes the image using Amazon Rekognition.
+After the analysis of the image is complete, if the image contains the face of a person, a record is written by the Lambda function in an Amazon Aurora MySQL serverless together with metadata output from the Amazon Rekognition ML algorithm: does the person have eyeglasses? beard? mustaches? is she/he smiling?
 Finally, a very simple web application was developed and connected to the database to show statistics.

-Furthermore, an AWS Athena query cleans the data and moves them to a new S3 bucket as parquet files.
+Furthermore, an Amazon Athena query cleans the data and moves them to a new Amazon S3 bucket as parquet files.